 The business really hit its stride in the 1950s.
 The ads eventually blossomed from 4 liners in the classified section to full-page spreads.
 With the widespread distribution of its now iconic catalog, JC Whitney was well on its way to becoming an institution.

 Ah, the JC Whitney catalog: The pulp paper, the dense pages with tiny print, the minimalist line drawings.
-It is an interesting window into the automotive zeitgeist of the 1950’s and 1960’s.
-Indeed, this was the heyday of JC Whitney.
+It is an interesting window into the automotive zeitgeist of the 1950s and 1960s.
+These decades marked the heyday of JC Whitney.

 At the time, JC Whitney still sold a lot of what we would later call “hard parts.”
 These are typically replacement items like alternators, brakes, body panels, and even complete engines, as shown in the ad above.
-Almost always made of steel, hard parts are expensive to ship, and have a relatively low profit margin.
+Almost always made of steel or iron, hard parts are expensive to ship, and have a relatively low profit margin.

-But of course it is not the hard parts that made JC Whitney famous, but rather all those wild, wacky accessories.
-Often made of cheap materials like fabric or plastic, accessories are cheap to ship, and in later years were manufactured inexpensively in China.
+But of course, it is not the hard parts that made JC Whitney famous, but rather all those wild, wacky accessories.
+Unlike hard parts, accessories are cheap to make, buy, and ship, and in later years were manufactured inexpensively in China.
 Some of our most profitable accessories had gross selling margins upwards of 50%, and sometimes more.

 Whether these gimmicks worked or not was almost beside the point.
 I’m sure deep down not many people expected paint on whitewalls to look as good and last as long as the real thing.
 They were selling the dream that Joe Lunchpail could have whitewall tires just like his snooty neighbors.